Skip to main content

 BACKGROUND

-Service animals are animals trained to assist people with disabilities in the activities of normal daily living.
-The Americans with Disabilities Act and the Michigan Persons with Disabilities Civil Rights Act allow service animals accompanying persons with disabilities to be on the Central Michigan University campus.
-A service animal must be permitted to accompany a person with a disability everywhere on campus.
-However, there are some places on campus that are not safe for service animals; these areas are discussed in greater detail in section VIII.
+Service Animals are animals trained to assist people with disabilities with daily activities.
+The Americans with Disabilities Act and the Michigan Persons with Disabilities Civil Rights Act allow Service Animals accompanying persons with disabilities to be on Central Michigan University campus.
+A Service Animal must be permitted to accompany a person with a disability on campus.
+However, there are some places on campus that are not safe for Service Animals; these areas are discussed in greater detail in Section III.

 PURPOSE